+Yucai Zhu

-Yucai Zhu Tai-Ji Control Grensheuvel 10, 5685 AG Best, The Netherlands Phone +31.499.465692, y.zhu@taijicontrol.com
+Tai-Ji Control Grensheuvel 10, 5685 AG Best, The Netherlands Phone +31.499.465692, fax +31.499.465693, y.zhu@taijicontrol.com

-In refining and chemical industries, there is a growing demand for efficient model identification methods in MPC commissioning and maintenance.
-In this work we will introduce a modern identification technology called Tai-Ji ID.
-Key components of the method are: 1) automatic and multivariable tests, can be open loop or closed-loop, 2) automatic parametric model estimation and 3) automatic model validation/selection.
+Abstract: In refining and petrochemical industries, there is a growing demand for efficient model identification methods in MPC commissioning and maintenance.
+Recently, APC vendors started to respond to this demand.
+In this work we will introduce a modern identification technology.
+Key components of the method are: 1) automatic, multivariable and closed-loop tests, 2) automatic parametric model estimation and 3) automatic model validation/selection.
 The advantages of the technology include reduced test time (70%), reduced process disturbance, accurate models and user-friendliness.
-An application of the technology at Rohm and Haas is reported.
-The Tai-Ji ID was chosen to do the re-identification for a multivariable controller that has been successfully in operation for over a year.
-Initially, the existing models were identified using traditional step test data and the step test lasted for many days around the clock.
-The identification test with Tai-Ji ID for the dynamic models took a sorter duration where all the 8 MVs were moved (stepped) simultaneously.
-Part of the inferential models was also identified using the multivariable test data.
-The reduction of test time by over 70% was realized compared to the initial installation.
-The tests had not effected unit operation.
-The performance of the controller with the new model is satisfactory.
+A vacuum unit identification will be used to validate the technology.
+During the test, an existing MPC controller was online for stabilizing the operation.
+All MV's were tested simultaneously.
+The whole identification work took only few days.
+The performance of the new controller meets the client expectations.